Aptitude-8/hubspot-compare/README.md

 4. **Filter Results**: Use filters to show only differences, similarities, or portal-specific properties
 5. **Search Properties**: Use the search box to find specific properties quickly

+#### Association Comparison
+1. **Access Feature**: Click "🔗 Association Comparison" from the home page
+2. **Select Object Types**: Choose the object types you want to compare associations for
+3. **Review Associations**: View side-by-side comparison of associations between the selected object types
+4. **Intelligent Matching**: Custom object associations are automatically matched by name across portals
+5. **Filter Results**: Use filters to show only differences, similarities, or portal-specific associations

 #### Property-to-Property Comparison
 1. **Access Feature**: Click "⚡ Property-to-Property Comparison" from the home page
 2. **Select Source Property**: Choose portal, object type, and specific property